KovnaTheCute/TevliarSetting/Tevliar Setting/Statblocks/Hookweed.md

 - name: Camouflage.
   desc: "When motionless and partially buried in the ground, Hookweeds resemble ordinary flowers.
 Hookweeds cannot attack while camouflaged."
 actions:
-- name: Hook.
+- name: Swarm Attack.
-  desc: "Melee Weapon Attack: +4 to hit, reach 0 ft., one target in the Hookweeds space.
+  desc: "The Hookweed swarm makes one melee attack against a creature in its space.
+Melee Weapon Attack: +4 to hit, reach 0 ft., one target in the Hookweeds space.
 Hit: 6 (2d4 + 2) piercing damage."
+- name: Engulf.
+  desc: "The Hook Weed Swarm moves up to its speed, and can move through the space of any creature other than a Tiny creature.
+Any creature whose space the swarm enters must make a DC 12 Dexterity saving throw or take 11 (2d10) piercing damage and become grappled (escape DC 12).
+Until this grapple ends, the target is restrained, and the Hook Weed Swarm can't use its Engulf on another target."
 ```

 ### Description: